dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 ## Explore the sample app

-This article uses a .NET 8 solution with three projects:
+This article uses a .NET 9 solution with three projects:

-- **Data Entities**.
-This project is an example class library.
+- **Data Entities**: This project is an example class library.
 It defines the `Product` class used in the Web App and Web API.
-- **Products**.
-This example Web API returns a list of products in the catalog and their properties.
+- **Products**: This example Web API returns a list of products in the catalog and their properties.
-- **Store**.
-This example Blazor Web App displays the product catalog to website visitors.
+- **Store**: This example Blazor Web App displays the product catalog to website visitors.

 Open and start debugging the project to examine its default behavior: